-Focus on enjoyment, participation, and basic skill development
+Focus on enjoyment, participation, and confidence

-Be formed by age group after the muster
+Are formed by age group after the muster

-Are highly motivated and want to improve
+Are motivated and eager to improve

 Enjoy being challenged

-Want extra support with their football development
+Want additional support in their development

-Desire to be there
+Desire to participate

 Willingness to try